-Classic menus, whether in handheld or board format, tend to be static.
+Classic menus, such as handheld menus and even backlit electronic menu boards, tend to be static.
 These can be challenging to update without replacing completely, and that can require significant time investment.

 Printing new menus, as you may well know, isn’t the cheapest or most environmentally friendly option, either.
 The bottom line is that menus are expensive to replace, which makes seasonal items and specials more of a hassle, and in turn, you end up with a menu that is less innovative and relevant.

-Digital displays are quickly becoming the new normal.
+Digital restaurant TV menus are quickly becoming the new normal.
 They’re significantly more efficient, easier to manage and customize and more environmentally friendly in the long run.

 In addition, digital display boards can instantly change an aesthetic, so whether you want to maintain, update or experiment with your brand’s identity, display boards are a fast and inexpensive way to do so.

 There are specially-made digital display boards on the market.
 They work well and do as advertised, but they can be costly.

 But what if we were to tell you that you don’t even need specialized equipment to get started with transforming your restaurant menus on TV screens?
 A regular flat-screen television is the perfect canvas for a digital restaurant menu board, and chances are you already have one on-site.

 Benefits of Restaurant digital menu boards & TVs